Imhermes1/LukeRealEstateSite/INSTAGRAM_GRAPH_API_SETUP.md

 ## Prerequisites

 1. **Instagram Business or Creator Account**
-   - Your Instagram account must be converted to Business or Creator type
+   - Your Instagram account (@lukefornieri) must be converted to Business or Creator type
    - Personal accounts are not supported for API access

 2. **Facebook Business Page**